EeroAnt/CubeDraftSimulator/README.md

 Initially I will implement a simple bot that picks a random card from the pack everytime.
 Simply to help testing the app and if we want more players to a draft than we have willing humans available.
 I'll probably disable the pick stats from the bots picks altogether so they don't affect the rankings and I'm considering also disabling them from human players when there's too many bots.
 Not sure yet.

 Somewhere in the more distant future, we can start thinking of an AI for the bots.
 Well a crude one can be implemented very soon.
 Use the average pick value from the pick if available, otherwise randomise a value from the pickvalue range and pick the best one available.
 But a more sophisticated one later on might be cool that recognises it's commanders colors and archetypes even and aims to build and actual, functional deck could be cool.
 I have no idea how to approach this, but neither do have one on implementing the web app either.

+## License

+Copyright (c) 2024 Eero Antikainen

+ Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+ The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+ THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+ IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.